MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connect-from-client-applications-analysis-services.md

 - [Configure the Windows Firewall to Allow Analysis Services Access](../../analysis-services/instances/configure-the-windows-firewall-to-allow-analysis-services-access.md)

 - [Authorizing access to objects and operations &#40;Analysis Services&#41;](../../analysis-services/multidimensional-models/authorizing-access-to-objects-and-operations-analysis-services.md)

+> [!NOTE]
+> The client libraries required by client applications cannot connect to Analysis Services through proxy servers that require a username and password.

 ## Connect using SQL Server Management Studio (SSMS)